leny/leny/README.md

 ### I'm Leny, 35, full-stack webdeveloper.

-Currently working as _Lead Coach_ at [BeCode](https://becode.org) (in Belgium), forging the next generation of webdevelopers.
+Currently working as _Lead Webdeveloper & Sysadmin_ at [Mango3D](//mango3d.io) (in Belgium), taking part in the 3D printing revolution.

-Passionate about teaching and sharing code with the community.
+Passionate about solving problems and sharing code with the community.